 If you play sports, work a demanding job, or live a physically active lifestyle, sports medicine can reduce your risk of injury and help you feel your best.
-At CoreSmart, double board-certified interventional pain management physician Jarrod Friedman, MD, offers sports medicine to people ages 18 and older.
+At CoreSmart, double board-certified interventional pain management physician Jarrod Friedman, MD, and Betsy Gottlieb, NP-C, offer sports medicine to people ages 18 and older.
 To make an appointment in Boca Raton or West Palm Beach, Florida, call our office at 561-923-9599 or visit us online today.

 Sports medicine is an orthopedic specialty that diagnoses, treats, and prevents sports and other activity-related injuries.